-The Sheriffs Office enforces Compulsory Purchase Orders (CPO) across England and Wales on behalf of local authorities.
+The Sheriffs Office enforces Compulsory Purchase Orders (CPO) across England and Wales

 What are CPOs?